dmeng14/customer_review/README.md

 # Customer Review

-This app uses the public [Amazon Customer Reviews Dataset] (https://registry.opendata.aws/amazon-reviews/).
+This app uses the public [Amazon Customer Reviews Dataset](https://registry.opendata.aws/amazon-reviews/).
 Ingester is a Celery app that ingest the dataset `amazon_reviews_us_Furniture_v1_00.tsv.gz` into MySQL DB.
 App is built with Flask and Swagger that provides an api to query the `customer_review` table.

 # Local Development
 * to docker-compose up all the services, and start the ingesting task: